 What if an action resulted in an unexpected consequence?
 Why not avoid the linear mindset and allow exploration and discovery?
 You can provide humor in an unexpected moment or add an unusual twist to generic scenarios.
 When a learner encodes and stores information, an emotional reaction can serve as a mental index for locating the stored memory and corresponding information at a later date.

-For an all-encompassing emotional experience, consider designing a learning event in an immersive 3-D environment.
+For an all-encompassing emotional experience, consider designing a learning event in an immersive environment.
 The realism and authenticity of games, virtual events and problem-solving challenges in an exploratory learning environment may simulate emotions one would experience in the non-virtual world.
 In addition, the ability to role-play and problem-solve through avatars is the ideal environment for emotional arousal while learning.
-For more on this topic, see Your Brain On 3D Learning.

 8. Tell stories